felice2000/BC-Environment-Inspector-OnPrem/README.md

 # BC Environment Inspector

-A lightweight diagnostic extension for Microsoft Dynamics 365 Business Central On-Premises.
+A lightweight diagnostic extension for **Microsoft Dynamics 365 Business Central On-Premises**.

-BC Environment Inspector provides a quick overview of the Business Central environment, Service Tier hardware, operating system, and SQL Server information from a single page.
+BC Environment Inspector provides a quick overview of the Business Central environment, Service Tier hardware, operating system, and SQL Server configuration from a single page.

-The extension is intended primarily for administrators, consultants, developers, and support engineers working with Business Central On-Premises environments.
+The extension is designed for Business Central administrators, consultants, developers, and support engineers who need to quickly inspect an On-Premises environment.

 ## Features